Houston Car Accident Attorneys

 In the aftermath of a serious car accident, you should be focused on getting the medical care you need to get back on your feet.
 You shouldn’t have to worry about fighting with the insurance company for fair compensation.
 Unfortunately, insurance companies often dispute, undervalue, and deny claims.
 When you work with an attorney, you put yourself in the best possible position of securing the full, fair compensation you are owed.

-At The Shellist Law Firm, PLLC, we are prepared to handle every aspect of your car accident case, including but not limited to:
+The The Shellist Law Firm, PLLC is prepared to handle every aspect of your car accident case, including but not limited to:

 - Working with accident reconstructionists and other industry experts to gather important evidence regarding the crash, how it occurred, and its effects